-- Meeting of Decision Session - Executive Member for Finance and Performance, Friday, 14 February 2020 1.30 pm (Item 3.)
+- Meeting of Decision Session - Executive Member for Finance and Major Projects, Friday, 14 February 2020 1.30 pm (Item 3.)

 At this point in the meeting, members of the public who have registered to speak can do so.
 The deadline for registering is 5.00pm on Thursday 13 February 2020.
 Members of the public can speak on agenda items or matters within the Executive Member’s remit.